julien-gargot/kirby-plugin-fontawesome-icon/README.md

 ## Fontawesome Icons plugin

-In the context of Kirbytext, the plugin simply allows you to add Font Awesome icones from a kirbytag:
+In the context of Kirbytext, the plugin simply allows you to add Font Awesome icons from a kirbytag:

 `(icon: fa fa-camera-retro)`